Waithiranini/Waithiranini/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on
+- 🔭 I’m currently working on a Task and goal tracker application
-- 🌱 I’m currently learning software development
+- 🌱 I’m currently learning computer science
 - 👯 I’m looking to collaborate on
 - 🤔 I’m looking for help with
 - 💬 Ask me about Scratch